Bruno-LSEG/FDC3/website/docs/api/ref/DesktopAgent.md

 </TabItem>
 </Tabs>

 Adds a listener for incoming context broadcasts from the Desktop Agent (via a User channel or [`fdc3.open`](#open) API call).
-If the consumer is only interested in a context of a particular type, they can specify that type.
-If the consumer is capable of handling a known limited subset of context types, they can specify an array of `contextType` that they support.
+If the consumer is only interested in one or more contexts of a particular type, they can specify such types, either by specifying a single `contextType` or an array of `contextType`.
 If the consumer is able to receive context of any type or will inspect types received, then they can pass `null` as the `contextType` parameter to receive all context types.

 Context broadcasts are primarily received from apps that are joined to the same User Channel as the listening application, hence, if the application is not currently joined to a User Channel no broadcasts will be received from User channels.